Mobile phone use in schools: Utah

+Virginia

+In July 2024, Governor Glenn Youngkin issued Executive Order 33 (EO-33), directing the Virginia Department of Education to draft guidance for schools to create policies that enforce a cell phone-free environment.
+The guidance will outline procedures for parents to contact their children regarding logistics such as forgotten items or schedule changes, as well as protocols for students with medical needs to access their devices and for emergency communications.
+Additionally, the Governor allocated $500,000 to support the implementation of these policies and ordered state officials to solicit public input on the matter.

+Mobile phone applications for the classroom

 Cellphone applications have been created to support the use of phones in school environments.
 As of February 2018, about 80,000 applications are available for teacher use.
 A variety of messaging apps provide communication for student-to-student relationships as well as teacher-to-student communication.
 Some popular apps for both students, teachers, and parents are Remind and ClassDojo.
 About 72% of top-selling education apps on iOS are for preschoolers and elementary school students.
+Additionally, there are a wide variety of ways middle and high school students can use mobile phones such as sharing documents, taking pictures, and having easier access to information.

+A specific app that teachers can use is called Moodle which is an online course management system that can make content more accessible to students.
 These apps offer many different services such as language translation, scheduled reminders and messages to parents.

 The app Remind is another way for teachers to communicate with parents and school administration.
 This app not only allows teachers to send out scheduled text messages to parents but also provides a class blog for teachers to share upcoming due dates, tests and quizzes, and other class information.

 Another app that allows students to communicate with one another is GroupMe.
 GroupMe allows students to communicate in a group-chat format through Wi-Fi instead of using cellular data.
 Even some college-aged students use this app for sharing course information.

-Technology in schools is becoming a common academic feature throughout many grade levels and age groups.
-The creation of messaging applications helps support this boom of phone usage in schools.
-An advantage of messaging apps is their easy usage and accessibility for students, teachers, and parents.
-These apps make efficient communication easier for parents with disabilities, parents with demanding full-time jobs, or parents with language barriers.
-One disadvantage to cell phone usage in schools is that not all students and parents have this technology available to them.
-This can cause a socioeconomic gap between students who have cell phones and computers and those who do not.
-Another problem is that the ease of sharing of information can lead to academic dishonesty.
-Colleges and universities, in particular, have had many issues with academic dishonesty by digital sharing of tests and other sensitive materials.
-As a result, these institutions are becoming more strict with their policies and increasing the severity of consequences for committing plagiarism and other acts of academic dishonesty.

-With time, messaging applications will be consistently improved.
-If administrators, teachers, and policy-makers work hard to minimize both student and parent entitlement, set communication boundaries, state expectations early, and reinforce student responsibility, some of the problems caused by messaging apps can be reduced or eliminated.
+Mentimeter is a tool that allows teachers to develop interactive slides which promote engagement from students.
+While it is not the only tool that performs this function, a study conducted in 2022 showed that it is more digitally accessible than several of its counterparts.
+The blind participants of this study used several digital tools such as Kahoot in conjunction with various screen readers to identify any issues the tools had; issues were then categorized from minor to severe in terms of usability.
+In addition to Mentimeter being identified as one of the most digitally accessible, Kahoot and Poll Everywhere were labeled as mostly accessible with some exceptions for specific features.